 - Record Needle Scratch: Abed has an app for that.

-- Rule of Cool + Rule of Funny: Why would Abed need organic chemistry to prove Angela was the boss?
+- Rule of Funny: + Rule of Cool — why else would Abed need organic chemistry to prove Angela was the boss?
 To prove the 'chemistry' between Angela and Tony.

 - Serious Business: Who's the Boss? spawns a whole course, which seems to be mostly based on a metaphysical view on what a boss is.
 Abed deflates the entire thing in just one class.

 - Abed's excitement at the situation is also funny to the countless college students whose professors have required their students to read (i.e. BUY) their precious book, which is oddly enough the textbook of the class, and tout their own work just a little too highly.
 More annoying in broader topics like History and Literature, less so in narrowed fields where less research and criticism is being done.
 The situation is made even funnier in that while the specific focus of the class (Who's the Boss?) probably counts as the latter, the professor's attitude towards his work — and Abed's questioning of it — is quite conclusively the former.